thescribe11/Super-Star-Trek/README.md

 # Super Star Trek

+This project is currently under development; please don't download the code, it won't work.
+That being said, I do welcome contributions.
+To contribute, please submit a PR which accurately and fully describes your changes/additions.
+I will review it, and hopefully merge it :)

 ## The History of Super Star Trek

 Created by proto-programmer and ubernerd Mike Mayfield in 1971 by feeding punch-card programs into the Sigma-7 computer, the original Star Trek game - later revised and retitled Super Star Trek, which really should have been the name of JJ Abrams' reboot movie - may have been embarrassingly basic by today's standards, but was amazing back in the day; amazing enough to have stayed alive for decades in the public domain, with other programmers adding and editing as they saw fit.